 2019 #JSASEmerging Workshop

-JSAS will host a three-day Early Career Scholars’ Writing Workshop on 16-18 July 2019 at the National University of Lesotho, Roma Campus.
-Primarily, this Workshop is intended to benefit early-to-mid-career scholars working in the Universities of Botswana, Lesotho and Swaziland, though a few places will be available for scholars from other parts of southern Africa.
-The application period is now closed.
+JSAS hosted a three-day Early Career Scholars’ Writing Workshop on 16-18 July 2019 at the National University of Lesotho, Roma Campus.
+Primarily, this Workshop was intended to benefit early-to-mid-career scholars working in the Universities of Botswana, Lesotho and Swaziland, though a few places were available for scholars from other parts of southern Africa.
+Check back soon for highlights from the event!

 About the Annual Writing Workshop